HR Managers: How to Handle the Redundancy Process

 Nobody likes dealing with redundancy.
-In an ideal world the business will be communicating early with HR about changes which…
+Ideally, businesses should be communicating early with HR about changes which could mean that a redundancy…

 Article by:Corinne Mills

-As outplacement providers we get to see the impact of how a redundancy process has been handled at very close quarters.
+As outplacement providers, we see the impact of how a redundancy process has been handled very closely.
 We thought it would be useful to share what we hear the most when talking to the people we are supporting.

 Your communication is never going to be good enough.
 From your point of view you have done everything you should to protect the business and released as much information as you could as soon as you could.
 Your ex-employees are trying to make sense of what just happened and feel, rightly or wrongly, if only you had told them more then it would make it easier for them to accept.
 They rarely hear all of the message as you intend it.